ghassencherni/mariadb_galera_cluster/README.md

-> Note: You can add many hosts in order to install several mariadb instances, just add the IPs in the hosts.ini and specify the SSH key of each one.
+> Note: You can add many hosts in order to install several mariadb instances ( HA configuration case ), just add the IPs in the hosts.ini and specify the SSH key of each one.